tristiisch/ansible/README.md

    - Set up **SSH** access on your VMs and specify the private key in `src/ansible.cfg`.

 2. **Run Playbooks**:
-   - Use the `play-vm` command to run playbooks on your VMs:
+   - Connect to Ansible VM, and run
      ```bash
      make play-vm <playbook>
      ```